nishakuvalekar25/Budget_Buddy/README.md

 Welcome to BudgetBuddy, your magical solution for effortlessly tracking your daily expenses and incomes.
 Imagine a world where managing your finances feels like a breeze—that is precisely what BudgetBuddy offers.
 It is not just an app; it is your personal finance genie, here to simplify your money management journey.

+Join us on this thrilling adventure towards financial liberation, where every expense narrates a story, and each income propels you towards your dreams.
+With BudgetBuddy, managing your money is not a task—it is a magical journey waiting to unfold.

 ## Table of Contents
 1. Download the APK
 2. Features